andrewgdunn/predict410/discussion.md

 performance once that observation is removed it can be considered an outlier.

 [^0]: gung, "Rigorous Definition of an Outlier", 2011.
 [Online].
 Available: http://stats.stackexchange.com/questions/7155/rigorous-definition-of-an-outlier/20197#20197

+# Week 5

+## Adjusted R-Squared, AIC, BIC, and Mallow’s Cp
+What are the adjusted R-squared, AIC, BIC, and Mallow’s Cp metrics?
+How can we use these metrics in the modeling process, and what advantage do they have over the R-squared metric?
+Are there any other metrics that we should consider in this discussion?

+__Response__:

+Each of these are methods that can be used to calculate criteria for evaluating regression models [^0].
+These methods calculate criteria that can be used as a 'fitness' of the regression model it's calculated from.
+The relatively 'fitness' provides criteria for model comparison, and as such can be used for model selection methods.
+Each method provides criterion that elicits different characteristics about a model.
+We've already learned that R-Square, and Adj.
+R-Square will always increase as regressors are added to the model, the other criterion calculations don't all have the same flaw.
+(If the number of regressors is fixed between models, its not necessarily a flaw).

+[^0]: Montgomery, D. C., Peck, E. A., & Vining, G. G. (2012).
+Introduction to linear regression analysis (Vol. 821).
+John Wiley & Sons.

+## Forward, Backward, and Stepwise Variable Selection
+Consider the automated variable selection procedures of forward, backward, and stepwise variable selection.
+How do these automated variable selection procedures select which variables to keep and which variables to discard?
+Be specific.
+What are the statistical fundamentals of each of these algorithms?

+Should any method be generally preferred over the others?
+Are there scenarios where one method should be preferred over the other?

+__Response__:

+It is typically computationally expensive, or even intractable (greater than time available) to evaluate an entire design space of regression models.
+Methods have been developed for evaluating only a small subset of the model design space by either adding or deleting regressors one at a time [^0].
+These methods are typically referred to as stepwise-type-procedures.

+_Forward selection_, which involves starting with no variables in the model, testing the addition of each variable using a chosen model comparison criterion, adding the variable (if any) that improves the model the most, and repeating this process until none improves the model [^1].

+_Backward elimination_, which involves starting with all candidate variables, testing the deletion of each variable using a chosen model comparison criterion, deleting the variable (if any) that improves the model the most by being deleted, and repeating this process until no further improvement is possible [^1].

+_Stepwise regression_, introduced in [^2], is a modification of forward selection in which at each step all regressors entered into the model previously are reassessed via their partial F statistics [^0].
+A regressors added at an earlier step may now be redundant because of the relationships between it and regressors now incorporated into the model.

+There is a reason that stepwise regression is considered to be popular, by taking into account the possibility that a regressor might become redundant and removing it from the model it doesn't settle into local minima as early within its design space search.

+[^0]: Montgomery, D. C., Peck, E. A., & Vining, G. G. (2012).
+Introduction to linear regression analysis (Vol. 821).
+John Wiley & Sons.
+[^1]: Stepwise regression.
+(2014, June 27).
+In Wikipedia, The Free Encyclopedia.
+Retrieved 00:28, May 3, 2015, from http://en.wikipedia.org/w/index.php?title=Stepwise_regression&oldid=614585833
+[^2]: Efroymson, M. A. "Multiple regression analysis."
+Mathematical methods for digital computers 1 (1960): 191-203.

+## Determining the Importance of a Predictor Variable
+How should we determine the importance of a predictor variable?
+If an automated variable selection algorithm selects a variable is it important?
+(What does it mean for a variable to be important?)

+One type of importance is “statistical significance”.
+What does it mean for a predictor variable to be statistically significant?
+(Be very specific.)
+Does statistical significance translate to predictive accuracy?
+Explain.

+__Response__:

+Automated variable selection selects components based on the criteria that the variable selection procedure is designed or instructed to operate on.
+A variable can be valuable from an explanatory perspective, but not statistically significant.
+An example would be selection based on information loss criteria (AIC), which is a tradeoff between goodness-of-fit and model complexity, a variable selected with this criterion could not be statistically significant.